kardianos/vendor-spec/README.md

 	// Package represents a collection of vendor packages that have been copied
 	// locally.
 Each entry represents a single Go package.
 	Package []struct {
-		// Canonical import path.
+		// Import path.
 Example "rsc.io/pdf".
-		// go get <Canonical> should fetch the remote package.
+		// go get <Path> should fetch the remote package.
-		Canonical string `json:"canonical"`
+		Path string `json:"path"`

-		// Package path relative to the vendor file.
-		// Examples: "vendor/rsc.io/pdf".
+		// Origin is an import path where it was copied from.
+This import path
+		// may contain "vendor" segments.
 		//
-		// Local should always use forward slashes and must not contain the
-		// path elements "." or "..".
+		// If empty or missing origin is assumed to be the same as the Path field.
-		Local string `json:"local"`
+		Origin string `json:"origin"`

 		// The revision of the package.
 This field must be persisted by all
 		// tools, but not all tools will interpret this field.